 - 1. Direct payments coupled to certain production activities, such as field crops or livestock rearing, will induce additional employment if more workers are required to maintain these activities.
 However, as payments were no longer coupled to the level of output generated already in the beginning of the period observed here, allocation effects will be small.
-Direct payments and payments for less-favoured areas will have no effect on labour use if they are fully decoupled.
-A shift from a coupled to a decoupled policy regime, as implied by the CAP reform implemented in 2005, will therefore tend to release employment. - 2.
+Direct payments and payments for less-favoured areas will have no effect on labour use if they are fully decoupled.2 A shift from a coupled to a decoupled policy regime, as implied by the CAP reform implemented in 2005, will therefore tend to release employment. - 2.
 Most of the public goods investments, both for "rural development" or "processing and marketing", can be assumed to generate higher output prices (if only by reducing transaction or transport cost) and thus tend to increase labour use.
 Some may also reduce adjustment costs by making it easier to hire or release labour, and thus also increase equilibrium labour use. - 3.
 Capital subsidies will reduce labour demand if labour and capital are substitutes, but will induce it if they are complements. - 4.
 Agri-environmental payments are linked to certain types of output which generate positive environmental externalities (for example, protection of biodiversity or a certain landscape, or reduced soil erosion).
 They hence make the production of these outputs economically more attractive.
 If these outputs are produced by using a more labour-intensive technology than conventional outputs, they will increase labour demand.

 It is hence not unfounded to expect that agricultural policies may have positive effects on agricultural employment, although effects of different policy packages may be of opposite direction.
-In the framework of the above model, technology parameters will be decisive for these effects.
 What the effects are in reality is an empirical question that is addressed next.